kelby-kies/Intro-to-Python/tutorial.md

 ###Python Packages for Visualization:
 * **Seaborn**: dataset oriented package for making statistical representations in Python; uses Pandas data structures;
 * **Matplotlib**: uses numPy; comes with a wide variety of plots like line, bar, scatter, historgram, etc.; John Hunter 2022
-* **plotly**: interactive, open-source, high-level, declarative and browsers-abased visualization package for Python. scientifc chars, 3D graphs, statistical charts, financial charts;
+* **plotly**: interactive, open-source, high-level, declarative and browser-based visualization package for Python. scientifc charts, 3D graphs, statistical charts, financial charts;
 * **ggplot**: grammar of graphics implemented in Python; mapping of data to asthetic attributes and geometric objects.

 For today's workshop, we will be use **Seaborn** and **Matplotlib**.